MarketplaceUX/mow/README.md

 This project site concerns the [Mozilla Mobile-optimized Websites project][1].

+No further design work is planned.

-Visit the [project site][2] to see the design process + documentation.
+Visit [here][2] to see the design process + documentation for Phase 1.

-Visit the [gh-pages][3] branch to learn how to participate and contribute to this project.

-Note: This (master) branch will contain the design asset files, e.g., Photoshop files, used to create the project site.

 ## Changelog
+Sep 15, 2015:
+* Archived site

 Mar 3, 2015:
 * Created site